 We’ve already looked at the emerging applications of RFID technology which effectively combat the endless flow of international product counterfeiting, from foreign-made knockoffs of trusted luxury brand merchandise to the potentially lethal importation of counterfeit prescription drugs.
-Today we’d like to delve deeper into the technical aspects of how the advanced miniaturization of RFID tags themselves make them an extremely valuable tool for delivering tamper-proof product authentication and consumer peace-of-mind.
+We’d like to delve deeper into the technical aspects of how the advanced miniaturization of RFID tags themselves makes them an extremely valuable tool for delivering tamper-proof product authentication and consumer peace-of-mind.

 Big-Name Brands are Using RFID